mickfuzz/phd4/_posts/thesis_chapters/2025-1-8-DiscussionConclusion.md

 Recreating resources in P5.js is a strong possibility to make this approach more familiar and less porous / daunting.

+### Research Output - A pedagogy aligned with inclusive approaches and promising for neurodiversity in particular

+The lens of inclusion and the alignment with UDL is relevant as a possible resolution to abstract  / concrete tensions as a gateway to access diverse learner pathways and thus avoid an overly complex navigational framework thus reducing cogintive load.

+Synthesis in relation to  Issues of inclusive pedagogy.
+UDL, UMC, MOE.
+This  underline the entire motivation and design of the study.
+Returning therefore to a fundamental point of the study to explore how this help diverse learners in a challenging area to learn.
+Ending by suggesting UDL as a helpful framework,

 ### Evidence of  evolution on design/ processes and learner agency
 <!-- NOTE  I would say  too complex for coding -->